 The MA in Women’s Studies in Religion is designed to introduce students to the field of feminist scholarship in religion.
 The program allows students great flexibility in designing their course of study while the core courses introduce students to the important methodologies in these fields (see below).
 Students may also elect to do internships in agencies dealing with women or women’s issues through the MA in Applied Women’s Studies as part of their MA studies.

 The program requires 38 to 46 units of course work and 2 to 10 thesis units, for a total of 48 units.
 These must include 12 units of courses in Women's Studies in Religion, 12 units in Religion or related disciplines, and 12 units in methods courses.
-For policies concerning the Language Examinations, the Transfer of Credit, and the Time Limit, see THE GENERAL AND SPECIALIZED MA TRACKS, above.

 1. Methods Courses